Chapter 9: Collision

 “Your hands stopped shaking,” she said.

 He looked at his right hand where it rested in her hair.
-The scarred thumb against the dark strands.
 His hand.
 No one else’s.

 “Yeah,” he said.

 She pressed her palm flat against his chest.
 Over his heart.
-The warmth behind the sternum settled into something that felt, for the first time, like it might hold.
+The warmth behind the sternum found its footing in something that felt, at last, like it might hold.

 The neon from the motel sign bled through the curtain in a slow, even pulse, and neither of them slept, and neither of them moved, and for a while that was enough.